 Think of ways to make life easier for your customers

-- Try to save the customer inconvenience at every stage of the buying experience.
+- Try to save the customer time and inconvenience at every stage of the buying experience.
 For example, provide a simple procedure for returning unwanted goods.

 - Concentrate on providing quality service in key areas.
-For example, customers often complain that deliveries fail to arrive on time.
+For example, customers often complain that deliveries fail to arrive on time so it pays to prioritise prompt deliveries.

 Identify and address weaknesses that could affect customer service